Well, maybe more than just NASCAR roots.

 The interior is caged and harnessed and features Kirkey race buckets, and in true race car fashion, the seats are pushed way back, with the pedals and the steering wheel adjusted for reach, along with a Wilwood brake bias adjustment knob.

-The NASCAR chassis is fitted with big spring truck arms, quick-change rear end with ratchet, four-wheel disc brakes, new fuel cell, braided fuel lines, race shocks, T-10 4-speed trans and aluminum drive shaft… like it just left the track.
+The NASCAR chassis is fitted with big spring truck arms, quick-change rear end with ratchet, four-wheel disc brakes, new fuel cell, braided fuel lines, race shocks, T-10 4-speed transmission, and aluminum driveshaft… like it just left the track.

 Watch Mike Mitchell giving the crowd a great show in Jason Moody’s truck at the 2014 Nashville Fairgrounds Speedway Auto Fair and Swap Meet…

-It not only won this burn-out competition, it also nabbed first place in the truck-only Auto Cross shootout held at the 2015 Good Guys Bowling Green show.
+It not only won this burn-out competition, but it also nabbed first place in the truck-only Auto Cross shootout held at the 2015 Good Guys Bowling Green show.
+Well done…